 - General Equivalency Diploma (GED) or High School Equivalency Test (HiSET)

-- Have obtained a high school diploma before the age of 20 by July 1, 2020
+- Have successfully completed the high school equivalency assessment before the age of 20 by July 1

 - Not have earned a prior associate or bachelor’s degree

 To be eligible to renew the Nevada Promise Scholarship, Recipients must:

 - Have successfully completed the requirements for the Nevada Promise Scholarship for the 2019-20 academic year.

 - Enroll in at least 12 credits per semester (fall and spring semesters) that are applicable to a program of study.

 - Maintained Satisfactory Academic Progress (SAP) every semester.
 To read more about the Satisfactory Academic Policy please click here, SAP.

 - Have concerns about your academic progress?
 Make an appointment with an advisor today.